 Welcome to Machine Learning and Deep Learning (MLDL) Lab!

-Machine Learning and Deep Learning (MLDL) Lab has been founded in October 2017, to foster “undergraduate research” in exploring modeling, simulation, and analysis of complex information network such as the Web and the Internet, and studying human network users or artificial agents (e.g., bots) behaviors by using an efficient and effective algorithm for machine learning, which is an extension of multi-task automation paradigm.
-MLDL Lab is composed of dedicated people (Dr. Ka-wing Wong, Dr. Shuangteng Zhang, Dr. Mengkun Yang, and Dr. Dae Wook Kim, and Mr. Alex Dixon) and undergraduate students (mostly, junior or senior students) in Artificial Intelligence (AI) and its closely related areas from digital forensics, cybersecurity, computational social science, and data science.
+Machine Learning and Deep Learning (MLDL) Lab was founded in October 2017 to foster “undergraduate research” in exploring modeling, simulation, and analysis of complex information network such as the web and the internet and studying human network users or artificial agents' (e.g., bots) behaviors by using an efficient and effective algorithm for machine learning, which is an extension of multi-task automation paradigm.
+MLDL Lab is composed of dedicated people (Dr. Ka-wing Wong, Dr. Shuangteng Zhang, Dr. Mengkun Yang, Dr. Dae Wook Kim, and Mr. Alex Dixon) and undergraduate students (mostly, junior or senior students) in Artificial Intelligence (AI) and its closely related areas from digital forensics, cybersecurity, computational social science, and data science.

 The mission of the MLDL Lab is to provide undergraduate students with strong hands-on capabilities for independent research work and learning experiences in the areas of AI.